 There is one 140mm black color fan pre-installed on the rear having a rated speed of 1200 RPM and has a 3-pin flat power cable.
 From its design, it seems like it designed for the airflow than the static pressure.

-The above picture shows one 2.5” SATA SSD installed in a bracket.
+The above pictures show our 2.5” SATA SSD installed in a bracket.